Mountiko/armageddon/README.md

+This is a groupproject completed during my Masterstudies at Imperial College submitted the 13/12/2019.
+The inital commit of this repository is the submitted version.
+Any later commits have been added after submission.

+Contributers to initial commit:

+Sotiris Gkoulimaris
+Helen Situ
+Jiabo Wang
+Qing Ma
+Nikolas Vornehm

 # ACSE-4-armageddon

 Asteroids entering Earth’s atmosphere are subject to extreme drag forces that decelerate, heat and disrupt the space rocks.
 The fate of an asteroid is a complex function of its initial mass, speed, trajectory angle and internal strength.